hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 The ECMAScript 6 (ES6) standard added the `class` keyword to JavaScript.
 In effect, classes act like **syntactic sugar** -- syntax designed to be easier to read or use -- that makes it easier for programmers to migrate to JavaScript from other OOP languages.
 In essence, they provide little more than a more natural and possibly familiar way to create constructors and prototypes.

 The syntax for defining classes is similar to that of defining functions.
 In particular, both functions and classes have two significant definition styles: declarations and expressions.
-We'll examine how classes do that in this assignment.

 ES6 classes provide a cleaner, more compact alternative to constructors and prototypes.
 As with functions, they are first-class citizens and come in the form of declarations and expressions.
 Functionally, classes behave almost identically to the constructors and prototypes they aim to replace.
 Classes allow for static methods by using the `static` modifier.

-The class syntax, a relatively new addition to JavaScript, is **syntactic sugar** (cleaner syntax) for creating objects that use constructors and prototypes.
-JavaScript classes make it look more like a classical OO language to make the transition smoother for developers who have experience working with other OO languages.

 A class is a kind of template for creating concrete objects of that type.
 Each concrete object is called an instance of the class.
 The process of creating an instance is performed by a special function called a constructor.
 We pass the constructor values for any internal state that we want to initialize in the new instance.